12ian34/rattata/README.md

 - create option for changing wait period between script re-runs.
 - implement functionality for having two different wait periods per day, with a longer wait period being applied during the local night-time of the country in which the event is being held (since people probably put their tickets up for resale when they're awake ;) ).
 - introduce ability to only notify when a certain minimum number of tickets become available.
+- introduce ability for script to check if the resale queue is indeed active and warn if not.